talwat/py-load/README.md

 ## Info

+### Other Loading Bars

+Py-load isn't the best option for style or for features.
+Py-load is meant to be simple, not flashy.

+It's also just one dude working on it, so it's harder to maintain.

+If you want a more complex *Codebase Wise* but well documented and fleshed out use [tqdm](https://github.com/tqdm/tqdm).

+If you want something that looks absolutely awesome, use [alive-progress](https://github.com/rsalmei/alive-progress) *Seriously their bars look really cool!*

+### Py-load

 Py-load is a simple python package that allows you to very easily add loading bars to your CLI app.

 Py-load is very lightweight, and requires no other dependencies, and is also fairly customizable.